 Personally, we have been using Zoom for our game night video chat.
 It has been a great tool to feel less isolated and hang out with our friends and/or family.
 You can see your friend’s faces in a “brady bunch” like fashion and talk to multiple people at once.
 There is also the opportunity to share your screen or display cool virtual backgrounds.
 I like to pretend that I am on a beach in the Bahamas.
 Oh how one can dream!

-Are you wondering how to host a zoom game night?
-It’s actually very easy!
+Hosting a game night online is actually very easy!
 There are many ways to host a virtual game night.
 In specific, we’ll show you how to host a game night on zoom using their online video conferencing software.

 Zoom is free to use and very easy to get up and running!
 It’s the perfect platform to use when learning how to host a zoom game night.
 We love having our game night via zoom!